 How Did Israel Enter Canaan?

-After forty years in the wilderness, Israel crossed the Jordan River on dry ground.
-They finally stepped into Canaan.
-This passage was marked by solemn purpose and precise instructions (Josh.
-3:1–5:1).
+After forty years in the wilderness, Israel crossed the Jordan River on dry ground and stepped into Canaan.
+Joshua 3:1 through 5:1 records this passage with solemn purpose and precise instructions.
 The Jordan crossing served as the final threshold from bondage to their new home.

 Upon entering Canaan, they raised memorial stones at Gilgal.
-This turned their memory into a physical testimony (Josh.
-4:20–24).
+Joshua 4:20-24 records this act, turning their memory into a physical testimony.

 - The riverbed dried up beneath their feet.